West Indies Associated States

 Over time, the associated states moved to full independence, the first being Grenada in 1974.
 This was followed by Dominica in 1978, Saint Lucia and Saint Vincent both in 1979, Antigua and Barbuda in 1981 and Saint Kitts and Nevis in 1983.

 The moves towards independence were not always smooth, with separatist movements/campaigns occurring in Barbuda, Nevis and Anguilla.
 In Anguilla, this resulted in the secession of Anguilla from Saint Kitts-Nevis-Anguilla in 1969 and its reversion to British rule as a separate colony.
 During the 1970s, Nevis' local council wished to follow Anguilla's example, rather than become independent with Saint Kitts; however, the UK was opposed to Nevis becoming a separate colony and eventually the federation of Saint Kitts and Nevis became independent in 1983.
 In Barbuda, there was a campaign for separate independence from Antigua, but this was unsuccessful.
 All former associated states went on to keep the British monarchy and became Commonwealth realms, with the exception of Dominica from 1978.
-All former associated states also kept the Judicial Committee of the Privy Council as the highest court of appeal, with the exception of Dominica, which abolished it as the final court of appeal in 2015 with a constitutional amendment.
+All former associated states also kept the Judicial Committee of the Privy Council as the highest court of appeal, with the exception of Dominica and Saint Lucia, which adopted the Caribbean Court of Justice as the final court of appeal in 2015 and 2023 respectively.

 Of all of these islands that were once associated states, all are now independent, except for Anguilla within the former St. Kitts-Nevis-Anguilla, which is still a British Overseas Territory.